naqibYatim/SneakeRegion/README.md

 # SneakeRegion
-An e-commerce website selling sneakers
+An e-commerce website using sql, php, css and javascript selling sneakers